Fair Class-Incremental Learning using Sample Weighting: Experiments

 \subsection{Accuracy and Fairness Results}

-To answer {\bf RQ1}, we compare \method{} with other baselines on the five datasets in terms of accuracy and corresponding fairness metrics as shown in Table~\ref{tbl:performance_all} and Sec.~\ref{appendix:results-main}.
-The accuracy-fairness Pareto front is shown in Fig.~\ref{fig:tradeoff_curve} and Sec.~\ref{appendix:tradeoff}.
-For a fair comparison, we store a fixed number of samples per task in a buffer, which may differ from the original setup.
-Detailed sequential performance results and additional analyses on varying buffer sizes are provided in Sec.~\ref{appendix:results-seq} and~\ref{appendix:buffer_size}, respectively.
+To answer {\bf RQ1}, we compare \method{} with other baselines in terms of accuracy and corresponding fairness metrics as shown in Table~\ref{tbl:performance_all} and Sec.~\refappendix{appendix:results-main}.
+The accuracy-fairness Pareto front is shown in Fig.~\ref{fig:tradeoff_curve} and Sec.~\refappendix{appendix:tradeoff}.
+Due to the excessive time required to run {\it OCS} on BiasBios, we are not able to measure the results.
+Detailed sequential performance results and additional analyses on varying buffer sizes are provided in Sec.~\ref{appendix:results-seq} and~\refappendix{appendix:buffer_size}, respectively.

-Overall, \method{} achieves better accuracy-fairness tradeoff results compared to the baselines for all the datasets.
+Overall, \method{} achieves better accuracy-fairness tradeoff results compared to the baselines across all the datasets.
 Although \method{} does not achieve the best performance in accuracy, \method{} shows the best fairness results among the baselines with similar accuracies (e.g., {\it iCaRL}, {\it WA}, {\it CLAD}, {\it GSS}, and {\it OCS}) and thus has the best accuracy-fairness tradeoff.
 We observe that \method{} also improves model accuracy while enhancing the performance of underperforming groups for fairness.
-The state-of-the-art method, {\it iCaRL}, generally achieves high accuracy with low EER disparity results.
-However, since {\it iCaRL} uses a nearest-mean-of-exemplars approach for its classification model, the predictions are significantly affected by sensitive attribute values, resulting in high disparities for EO.
-The fairness-aware method {\it FaIRL} leverages an adversarial debiasing framework combined with a rate-distortion function, but the method loses significant accuracy because training the feature encoder and discriminator together is unstable.
-In comparison, \method{} explicitly utilizes approximated loss and fairness measures to adjust the training weights for the current task samples, which leads to better model accuracy and fairness.